 What treatment option you choose for your urge incontinence will normally depend on the underlying cause affecting you.
 As urge incontinence is normally a result of another underlying condition, that condition needs to be correctly identified so that you can be treated appropriately.
 Once you know the cause, your doctor will usually start by treating your urge incontinence condition using treatment options that are appropriate for you.
 The most common forms of conservative management are simple lifestyle changes, pelvic floor exercises and bladder retraining.

 If your urge or OAB incontinence is left untreated and unresolved, it can greatly affect the your social, professional and sex life, so it’s best to get treatment sooner rather than later.

-Here are the most commonly used urge or OAB incontinence treatment techniques, exercises and tips:
+The most commonly used urge or OAB incontinence treatment techniques are:

 - Pelvic floor exercises

 - Bladder training

 - Lifestyle changes: There are several things you can change in your everyday life to lessen the severity of urge incontinence.
 These changes include limiting intake of caffeinated drinks and alcohol and getting into optimal BMI/weight range.

 - Surgery: Surgicallly placed nerve electrical stimulators can be effective in treating intractable urge incontinence.
 Surgically placed Sacral or Tibial nerve stimulation devices are known to reduce the activity of the bladder.
 In most cases, surgery is only considered when all other incontinence treatment options have failed.

 - Products: Depend Protect Plus+ Absorbent Pants is specifically designed to help you maintain your confidence as you manage your urge incontinence or bladder leakage